a-angeliev/Shoecommerce/client/README.md

 -   Cart
     -- Add/remove products in the cart

-As a logged user you will be able to do everything above plus:
+As a logged user you will be able to do everything above, plus:

 -   Profile
     -- Change/edit user profile information